AaronIsserow/penguin-patrol-alert-system2/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Git Test
+This line was added to test Git push functionality.